tjeufoolen/mac-setup/README.md

 1. Clone this repository
 2. Run [setup.sh](./setup.sh)
-3. Configure the [OS Settings](#os-settings) and [Application Settings](#application-settings) described below by hand.
+3. Configure the [OS](#os-settings), [Git](#git-settings) and [Application](#application-settings) Settings described below by hand.
 4. Enjoy your freshly installed mac! :tada:

 ## Homebrew

 I use Homebrew for most of the installation of my apps and tools.
-Each of these are specified inside [brew-casks.txt](./brew-casks.txt) or [brew-formulae.txt](./brew-formulae.txt) depending if is an actual program or just a cli/binary.
+Each of these are specified inside the [brew bundle file](./Brewfile).
+The setup script uses this file to setup taps and handle the downloading of all formulas.

 ## OS Settings